revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-For each database, three replicas are maintained for each database that one provisions.
-One of them is a primary replica.
-All read/write happens on the primary replica and other replicas are kept in sync with the primary replica.
-If for some reason, the primary goes down, another replica is promoted to primary.
-All this happens under the hood.
+For each database, three replicas are maintained for each database that one provisions.One of them is a primary replica.All read/write happens on the primary replica and other replicas are kept in sync with the primary replica.If for some reason, the primary goes down, another replica is promoted to primary.All this happens under the hood.

 </blockquote>